 There is a good and a bad side to everything and you need to decide on it comparing on both aspects.
-You have to make your precise decisions that can help you get the best of value from it as per your need.
+You have to make the precise decisions that can help you get the best of value from it as per your need.
 When we talk about technology then this becomes more important how you pick from the information you have.

-If we talk specifically about the pros and cons of cross-platform mobile app development, it further leaves you thinking on how things keep changing with time and age and for that matter technology makes the most of it whether it is about the advantages it offers or the limitations it comes with.
+With the release of newest options and facilities to work on, cross-platform mobile app development has come up with the latest resources and helpful systems that further increase the complexity of the technology verticals that are part of the solution.
+If we talk specifically about the pros and cons of cross-platform mobile app development, it further leaves you thinking about how things keep changing with time and age and for that matter technology makes the most of it whether it is about the advantages it offers or the limitations it comes with.

 So how good or bad is Cross-platform app development for you and is it okay if you choose it over native application development.
 Let's find out:

-More platforms covered in one: Of course this is what cross-platform app development is known for.
-When you have all the verticals like iPhone, Android, Windows and anything else covered just by working on a single piece of technology you get to experience great range and also a lot of cost benefits.
+Of course, this is what cross-platform app development is known for.
+When you have all the verticals like iPhone, Android, Windows and anything else covered just by working on a single piece of technology you get to experience the great range and also a lot of cost benefits.

-Easy access to plug-ins: You get to face no limitations when you need to access plug-ins unlike Apple's iOS.
-Hybrid app development platforms like PhoneGap and Appcelerator allows developers to have access to a large variety of plug-in thereby enhancing the coding possibilities and application development resources.
-This includes providing common links of similar APIs for the device's cameras, accelerometer and other sensors.
+You get to face no limitations when you need to access plug-ins, unlike Apple's iOS.
+Hybrid app development platforms like PhoneGap and Appcelerator allow developers to have access to a large variety of plug-in thereby enhancing the coding possibilities and application development resources.
+This includes providing common links of similar APIs for the device's cameras, accelerometer, and other sensors.

 Cons of Cross-platform Mobile App Development Not all supporting features may be included in the updates:

 Well, the native applications get this privilege over hybrid ones.
 You can call it a communication drift between the two platforms that you are trying to make work together.
-This is something that’s comes as an inheritance to the whole idea of cross-platform app development.
+This is something that comes as an inheritance to the whole idea of cross-platform app development.
 However, this is highly being thought to be sorted in the coming time and we should see a lot of conversion facilities and compatible structures to help us do it with ease.

 Almost all the native applications would stand far better in this area as compared to the cross-platform apps.
 The cross-compilation process makes the performance of hybrid apps a bit sluggish and less responsive.
-Besides when it needs to fetch code for all the verticals separately it further slows down the code rendering, affecting the performance considerably.
+Besides, when it needs to fetch code for all the verticals separately it further slows down the code rendering, affecting the performance considerably.

-Unqualified code: There are chances that the coding done on Hybrid apps can end up being inefficient as the coding standards of a native source are not followed.
-In case of a Cross-platform app translation engines in the tool determines the efficiency of the final code.
+There are chances that the coding done on Hybrid apps can end up being inefficient as the coding standards of a native source are not followed.
+In the case of a Cross-platform app translation engines in the tool determines the efficiency of the final code.
 This could be identified as bloated coding, something not vouched and promoted by seasoned coders, unlike what happens in the case of native apps.
-A cross-platform app comes with a baggage of good and bad.
+A cross-platform app comes with baggage of good and bad.

 However, if you think more on the quality side and consider factors of value, validness, upgrades and efficiency you should go with native application.
 Still, the fact cannot be denied that Hybrid apps are a part of a growing technological curve.
 So you can expect it to get better with time and help you get results that are more dependable and eliminate what is bad and of no use to you.